asanka-code/EMvidence/README.md

 # EMvidence

 ## About
 EMvidence is a tool that can be used to gather insights from electromagnetic (EM) side-channel emissions of computers.
+Users can capture EM traces of a device-under-test (DUT) through EMvidence using a software defined radio (SDR) hardware.
+Additionally, users can upload EM traces that are captured through other means into EMvidence as well.
+An EM trace can be analysed to gather insights of the DUT by enabling various EMvidence modules.
+Some EMvidence modules are provided by the developer while users have the freedom to build third-party modules according to their needs.

 Run the start.sh shell script to start the web service.

-TODO:
+#### To Do:

 - Dashboard should display a summary of data and supported features of the framework.
 - Settings page should facilitate adding a new user.